AphelionSnow/Colman-Alzheimers/README.md

 • Current interface is not reasonably functional for and end-user.

 • Repository is horrendously organized.
 If you want to completely restructure this for ease of development, please do ;-;

+• Implementation of personal_vocabulary that updates in response to words successfully found.
+Preferably err towards undervaluing this in the scoring algorithm if you set this up prior to the base program being solidly funcitonal without it (or otherwise create a scoring algorithm for base-function development that does not score this module for testing).